 The light rings calculated using our geometric approach are identical to those obtained through the effective potential of photons.
 Actually, the last line is exactly what we can obtain from the vanishing of the Carter constant in the equatorial plane \cite{ChenYX2022}

-The analytical expression of light ring radius in the Kerr-Newman spacetime is much more complicated than that in Kerr spacetime, which is not presented here.
-The detailed analytical results on light rings' radii in the Kerr-Newman spacetime can be consulted in references \cite{ChenYX2022,Hsiao2019}.
+The analytical expression of light ring radii in the Kerr-Newman spacetime is much more complicated than that in Kerr spacetime, which is not presented here.
+The detailed analytical results on light ring radii in the Kerr-Newman spacetime can be consulted in references \cite{ChenYX2022,Hsiao2019}.

-To summarize, the two illustrative examples (Kerr spacetime and Kerr-Newman spacetime) presented in this section demonstrate the efficacy of our geometric approach in such axially symmetric rotational spacetimes.
+To summarize, the two illustrative examples (Kerr spacetime and Kerr-Newman spacetime) presented in this section demonstrate the efficacy of our geometric approach in such axially symmetric spacetimes.
 The results on the radii of light rings obtained from our approach are in complete agreement with those calculated from the conventional effective potential approach.
 In principle, our approach can be universally applied to any stationary and axially symmetric spacetime (for the study of light rings in the equatorial plane), regardless of the specified metric form.
 Due to space limitations, other examples are not given in this section. \end{widetext}